South Kensington is home to many free museums including the Natural History Museum, the Victoria and Albert Museum and the Science Museum.

 The Royal Albert Hall hosts many concerts, performances and even tennis, as well as the BBC Proms.

 Hyde Park, Kensington Gardens, and Kensington Palace are located in the area.

-High Street Kensington is home to a great number of shops as well as the famous Kensington Roof Gardens.
+High Street Kensington is home to a great number of shops.

 South Ken, as it is often referred to, is a great place to while away a whole day.
 As well as three of London's biggest and best museums, there're plenty of other things to do that are sure to entertain and amuse everyone in your group.